 top of page

-We are excited to announce our Research Training Program.
+We are excited to announce the third round of the AIM Research Program.
 This online program is designed to equip participants with the tools and skills needed to identify, compare, and recommend the most effective charities and interventions.
-It is a full-time, fully cost-covered program that will run online for 11 weeks.
+It is a full-time, fully cost-covered program that will run online for 12 weeks.

 THE PROBLEM